 If you’re a plant manager or buyer, there are many reasons to purchase an air-operated double-diaphragm (AODD) pump.

-They're known for versatility and reliability, handling the harshest fluids and performing in the most challenging environments.
+These diaphragm pumps are known for versatility and reliability, handling the harshest fluids and performing in the most challenging environments.
 As if this isn’t enough, they also have a low initial purchase price and operate efficiently.
 In fact, in addition to being able to handle just about any pumping job at a great price point, AODD pumps require little maintenance and few repairs.

 The 6 Factors That Affect the Life Cycle Cost of an AODD Pump